 Understanding the role of credit bureaus in your finance

 When it comes to credit providers making a decision on approving your application for credit, they will likely reference your credit history report.
 Your credit report assists lenders to gain a better understanding on whether you will be able to make your repayments.

 Credit bureaus are the bodies which hold information on both consumer and business credit history.
 They supply credit providers with this information when the credit provider makes an enquiry as part of a credit check when you apply for credit.
 It is important if you are thinking about applying for credit to understand what is on your credit report.

-It is important to understand that the decision on whether a credit application is successful or not does not solely rely on the credit reporting information provided to credit providers by credit reporting bodies such as Veda.
+It is important to understand that the decision on whether a credit application is successful or not does not solely rely on the credit reporting information provided to credit providers by credit reporting bodies such as Equifax.

 Why should I get my credit history from My Credit File?